 And all she hears every weekday is this :

-I’m sure she’s convinced that bipolarity is the main reason I’m single.
+I’m sure she’s convinced that bipolar disorder is the main reason I’m single.

 On a more serious note, I have often wondered what drives a person to look for a partner.
 The only answer that comes to mind is this : The fear of being alone.
-No matter how independent, free-spirited and liberal we are, the fear of winding up alone, having no loving messages on our voicemail, washing only one pair of dirty underwear, ordering take-out Chinese food for one, rolling across the bed and simply falling off instead of being buffered by another sleeping form, are thoughts too horrifying for us to consider.
+No matter how independent, free-spirited and liberal we are, the fear of winding up alone, having no loving messages on our voicemail, washing only our own dirty underwear, ordering take-out Chinese food for one, rolling across the bed and simply falling off instead of being buffered by another sleeping figure, are thoughts too horrifying for us to consider.
 It is one of the reasons that many of us force ourselves to scavenge for would-be partners, desperately clinging to the notion that dating is a sign of being normal.
-Eventually though, when it doesn’t work out, we resign ourselves to our fate.
+Eventually though, when it doesn’t work out, we accept the unacceptable.

 Being alone, however, is not all that bad.
-It’s a bit dull, and it’ll definitely make you less cooler than people who’re dating, but you will always end up getting more work done because you have less shit to put up with.
-Instead of going out on a date you’re dragging your friends to the ping-pong table.
-Instead of making out with your boyfriend you’re dissecting Top 10 movie love scenes with your best friend.
-Instead of falling asleep in somebody’s arms you’re falling asleep on some literary tome you’ve borrowed from the library and instead of being woken up with breakfast-in-bed you’re being woken up with wet, sloppy kisses by four-legged animals.
+It’s a bit dull, and it’ll definitely make you feel far less cooler than people who’re shacking up, but you will always end up experience more growth in life because you have less shit to put up with.
+Instead of going out on a date you’re making friends at the ping-pong table.
+Instead of a romantic date in Venice, you’re going base-jumping in New Zealand.
+Instead of making out with your boyfriend you’re reading The postman always rings twice.
+Instead of fighting over exes, you’re giving a kick-ass presentation to your Boss.
+Instead of falling asleep in somebody’s arms you’re falling asleep in a luxurious AirBnB and instead of being woken up with breakfast-in-bed you’re being woken up with wet, sloppy kisses by many many dogs.

 6. I didn’t get that dirty joke because I don’t do the dirty :

-Being single is hard because you have to admit, eventually, reluctantly that you lack sexual experience.
-Sure, you’ve done some stuff, but how much is some and how much is everyone else doing?
+Being single is hard because you have to admit, eventually, that you lack sexual experience.
+Sure, you’ve done some stuff, but how much is some and how much is everyone else doing it?
 You can never tell, because people do stuff but they also lie.
 So with all that mixed information, innuendo and pun flying around, you end up hitting on a person with this :

-Hopefully, when you do get involved with someone someday, your boyfriend will enlighten you about the dirty :
+Hopefully, when you do get involved with someone, your partner will talk to you about the dirty :

 7. What happens when you do find someone? :

 Every little spark is too much to take for us singletons, especially when we’re not used to sparking with anyone at all.
 Even slight chemistry can set us off, affect our equilibrium and send us into a full blown panic attack.
-A kind word, a sexy look from a person we love, a kissing emoji in a text, can really freak us out.
+A kind word from a neighbour, a sexy look from the coffee guy, a kissing emoji in a text, all of it can really freak us out.
 When something really clicks, instead of coolly engaging in some witty banter and seeing where it goes, the immediate instinct is to run like mad and never look back.

 8. Bearing to live with yourself :

 My firm belief, is that there are a certain number of people you’re supposed to meet and love.
-Maybe one, maybe two, maybe a whole battalion, but there’s a predetermined number of people you will find you way to.
-There are 7 billion people on this planet; you’ll be lucky if you find even who can make the distance.
+Maybe one, maybe two, maybe ten, but there’s a predetermined number of people you will find you way to.
+There are 7 billion people on this planet; you’ll be lucky if you find even who can make you feel loved.
 Let things happen the way they’re supposed to.
 Learn to be with yourself before you expect someone else to be with you.
-Blind-dating, match-making, bar-hopping and weed-sharing are very contrived ways of making something special happen.
+Everyone has their own baggage, maybe you can work on your own?
+Blind-dating, match-making, bar-hopping and hook ups are very contrived ways of making something special happen.
 Even the author Helen Fielding, points out how futile it is to lament your single-status in her book Bridget Jones’ Diary :

 “Oh God. valentine’s Day tomorrow.
 Why?
 Why?
 Why is (the) entire world geared to make people not involved in romance feel stupid when everyone knows romance does not work anyway.
 Look at (the) royal family.
 Look at Mum and Dad.”

 I’ve always imagined that the universe throws two people at each other again and again until they stick.
 So wait for it, just wait, just hold on a little longer.
 Don’t settle for something less than what you deserve.
-Don’t compromise, don’t take on charity cases.
-There’s a very good reason you’re alone.
+Don’t compromise.
+There’s a good reason you’re alone.
 Maybe there’s some work you need to do get done which is far more important than a one-night stand, like becoming the Prime Minister of Britain and dancing around in Number 10.

-If you find yourself buckling under pressure, being mislead by squeamishly romantic couples and influenced by inflexible society norms to find a mate, then I’ll leave with you the one quote that makes me trust my own wisdom even when I want to wantonly throw myself at any guy who seems nice :
+If you find yourself buckling under pressure, being mislead by squeamishly romantic couples and influenced by rigid society norms to find a mate, then I’ll leave with you the one quote that makes me trust my own wisdom even when I want to wantonly throw myself at any random guy :